danielMicallef/danielMicallef.github.io/_posts/2020-01-12-we-all-wait-for-summer.md

 ---
 layout: post
-title: We all wait for summer
+title: Healthy Habits & Social Gatherings
 categories:
+  - Social
+  - Diet
-  - Jekyll
+  - Healthy
-  - tutorial
+  - Events
-image: assets/images/1.jpg
+image: assets/images/blog_images/5.jpg
 published: true
+author: rebecca
 ---
 ## Does it have to be a salad?